 3. Potluck dinner

 If no one has the required space, ask to see if you can use the office.
-Ideally, you do want to take a break from work.
+Ideally, you would take a break from work.

 If cultural visits are your thing, why not plan a trip to a museum or a historical site as a team.
 Youâd be surprised at how much of your own city you actually haven’t seen.
-Just make sure to not force-feed the idea to anyone.
+Just make sure not to force the idea on anyone.

 5. Hiking